home-assistant/home-assistant.io/source/_components/device_tracker.icloud.markdown

 The `icloud` platform allows you to detect presence using the [iCloud](https://www.icloud.com/) service. iCloud allows users to track their location on iOS devices.

-It does require that your device has beend registered with "Find My iPhone".
+It does require that your device is registered with "Find My iPhone".

 To integrate iCloud in Home Assistant, add the following section to your `configuration.yaml` file: